ankitkatiyar91/metadata/README.md

 ### installation:

-Currently this package is only available on github.
-To install package from the github you must have *devtools* package that provide functions to install packages from the gitub.
+For installing a package from the github you need to have *devtools* package that provide functions to install packages from the gitub.

 ```r
 library(devtools)